-Possession Limit: May not exceed 9 male pheasants in possession after the third
+Possession Limit: May not exceed 9 male

 Eurasian Collared Dove - Eurasian Collared Doves are an introduced and rapidly-increasing species in many areas of the United States.
 The hunting season for Eurasian Collared Doves is year round, with no daily bag limits or possession limits.
 Legal shooting hours are from legal sunrise to legal sunset each day.
 Hunters should be thoroughly familiar with and be able to identify this species from native Mourning Doves, American Kestrels and other species of similar size and characteristics which are protected on the Flathead Indian Reservation.